-Flash flooding strands drivers in Henrico
+Strangers push cars from Henrico flooding: ‘That is my Mom!’

 “Some storms will produce over an inch of rain in under an hour,” Meteorologist Mike Stone said.
 “Multiple inches of rain will occur where storms persist.
 Flash flooding will develop rapidly.”

-As a result, Flash Flood Warnings have have been issued for parts of the CBS 6 viewing area.
-A flash flood watch is also in effect for most of the state.
+As a result, Flash Flood Warnings were issued for parts of the CBS 6 viewing area.
+A flash flood watch was also in effect for most of the state at the time of the flooding.

-Video taken along Cox Road at Innsbrook in Henrico County showed flooding swamp cars and leave drivers stranded.
+Flash flooding along Cox Road at Innsbrook in Henrico County swamped cars and left drivers stranded.

 The stretch of road that was flooded is near Lake Innsbrook, one of the many bodies of water at the sprawling office park complex.

-In another video taken along Hungary Road in Henrico, a car could be seen sitting in a part of the road inundated by water.
+In another video taken along Hungary Road in Henrico, a car could be seen sitting in a flooded section of the road that had been blocked off by police.

 “Please use extra caution if you have to travel,” warned Meteorologist Mike Goldberg.
 “Never try to cross a road that is covered by water!”